Virtuant/hadoop-admin-2019/docs/advanced-hive-queries.md

 Successful  outcome:    You will have executed numerous Hive queries on customer order data.

-Before you begin:   Your CDH cluster should be up and running within your VM.

 ----

 <img src="https://user-images.githubusercontent.com/558905/40613898-7a6c70d6-624e-11e8-9178-7bde851ac7bd.png" align="left" width="50" height="50" title="ToDo Logo" />